Manage Your Grant Award

 - Adhere to any state requirements if applicable.

-There is no cost to awardees or ONR for using the Pay.gov website.
-The limited feedback received by ONR indicates there should be very little to no additional burden on the awardee to use the website, and the refund should process more quickly since it is routed directly to DFAS through the website without requiring any action from ONR.
+There is no cost to awardees using the Pay.gov website and there should be very little to no additional burden on the awardee.
+The refund should process more quickly when using the Pay.gov website.

 To use Pay.gov, awardees are encouraged to create an account, but an account is not required to submit a refund.
 Creating an account allows awardees to track and manage information about all Pay.gov payments, and save time by reusing information from previous payments.
 General information about how to make payments (including refunds) can be found at https://www.pay.gov/WebHelp/HTML/payments_making.html.